CGI Inc.: 2010–2012: Second doubling in size

 In 2010, CGI acquired Stanley, Inc. for an enterprise value of approximately $1.07 billion.
 The deal came close to doubling CGI's presence in the United States and expanded CGI into defense and intelligence contracts.
 In 2010, CGI was included in the Forbes Global 2000 ranking of the 2,000 largest public companies in the world.
 As of 2011, there were 31,000 CGI employees in 125 offices worldwide and 89% of professionals at CGI also owned company shares.

 Pictured in 2013 is the Logica CMG building in Bangalore being renamed to CGI, following the 2012 acquisition.

 In 2012, CGI acquired the UK-based computer services company Logica for £1.7 billion (CAN$2.7 billion) in cash.
 The acquisition raised the number of CGI's staff from 31,000 to 68,000, and CGI became the fifth largest independent business processes and IT services company in the world.
 It also made CGI the biggest tech firm in Canada.
 In 2012, CGI won a $143 million contract to provide operational support for the Army's training elements, the Deputy Chief of Staff for Intelligence, and the United States Army Training and Doctrine Command.

 2013–2015: Contract work

 At the time, CGI's train occupancy mobile app, iNStAPP, was being used by several train companies and institutions in Europe.
 In February 2013, the independent analyst firm Verdantix published a report comparing technology consulting and systems integration firms' ability to build efficient renewable energy management systems.
 The report named CGI as No. 4 on the "overall capabilities" score.
 Continuing to work in the financial sector, CGI was rated as a "major contender" by Everest Group in a 2013 PEAK Matrix study looking at IT outsourcing capital markets.

-In 2011, CGI was one of many contractors involved in establishing a new federal health insurance marketplace, and HealthCare.gov was launched in 2013.
-CGI was also contracted to help develop health insurance marketplaces for some state governments.